-- Skomer Island is popular for its wildlife: around half the population of Manx shearwaters in the world nest on the island: the colony of Atlantic puffins is the largest found in southern Britain, and Skomer vole (subspecies of bank vole) is unique to Skomer.
+Isle of Skomer is managed by Wildlife Trust of South and West Wales and is best known for its wildlife.
+Around half world's population of Manx shearwaters (puffinus) nest on the island.
+Island's colony of Atlantic puffins is the largest in southern Britain.
+Skomer vole bank vole (subspecies) is unique / endemic to Skomer.

-- The island is also famous for its archeological interest: standing stone, stone circles, remains of prehistoric houses.
-Skomer is a Site of Special Scientific Interest, Special Protection Area and national nature reserve.
-Much of it has also been designated ancient monument.
+The island is also famous for its standing stone, stone circles, prehistoric houses ruins.
+Skomer is designated Site of Special Scientific Interest, Special Protection Area, and National Nature Reserve.
+The surrounding waters are marine nature reserve.

-- Boats sail to Skomer Island from Martin's Haven located on the mainland, a 10-minute trip every day except on Mondays from April through October between 10:00 a.m. and noon (actual times vary).
-Return sailings are from 3:00 p.m. but the boatman advises on the day.
+Boats to Skomer Island depart daily from Martin's Haven (mainland Wales), with travel time 10 min.
+Exceptions are all Mondays in April through October, between 10 am and 12-noon.
+Return crossings are at 3 pm.
 There is a limit on the number of tourists allowed to visit Skomer (250 per day).

 Highlights: Bird Sanctuary